boa-dev/boa-dev.github.io/blog/temporal-introduction.md

 method, which is a fancy way to say that Now has no constructor and cannot be called directly.

-Instead, Now is used primarily as a namespace for it's methods.
+Instead, Now is used primarily as a namespace for its methods.

 And this was reflected in early adaptions of Now, which looked more or less like the below: